zephyrproject-rtos/zephyr/boards/arm/qemu_cortex_m3/doc/board.rst

 Overview
 ********

-The Zephyr kernel uses the qemu_cortex_m3 board configuration to emulate the TI LM3S6965 platform running on QEMU.
-It provides support for an ARM Cortex-M3 CPU and the following devices:
+This board configuration will use QEMU to emulate the TI LM3S6965 platform.
+This configuration provides support for an ARM Cortex-M3 CPU and these devices:

 * Nested Vectored Interrupt Controller
 * System Tick System Clock